JustinStarrSNHU/Spelling-Test-Personal-Project/README.md

 👉 Select the Words folder<br>
 👉 Select Finish<br>
 <br>
-👉 Once the project is imported, ensure your run configuration is set for Java Application, and then the program should be ready to run!
+👉 Once the project is imported, ensure your run configuration is set for Java Application, and then the program should be ready to run!<br>

 📌 The program driver is Driver.java